TinnyTerr/tinnys-discord-bot/README.md

 Commercial use, Distribution, Modification, Patent use, Private use
 ### Conditions:
-Disclose source, License and copyright notice, Network use is distribution, Same license, State changes
+Disclose source, License and copyright notice, Network use is distribution, Same license, State changes (not required to be public but sent to owners)
 ### Limitations:
 Liability, Warranty